sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 * When a creature that can see or hear you is targeted by an attack, you can use your reaction to try to confuse, trick, or otherwise distract it.
 The target makes a Charisma saving throw against your clever tricks save DC or the triggering attack is made with advantage.
 Once you have used this feature against a creature, it is

-immune to this featureís effects for the next 24 hours.
+immune to this feature√≠s effects for the next 24 hours.

 * When you are targeted by a melee weapon attack, you can use your reaction to attempt the Disarm basic maneuver against your attacker.
 Disarm maneuvers made in this way use your clever tricks DC instead of your maneuver DC.
 * When a hostile creature moves adjacent to you, you can use your reaction to take the Dash action.

-Everythingís Fine
+Everything√≠s Fine

 Starting at 6th level, you know just how to smooth things over before people go too far, or how to take advantage of the confusion before it does.
-While you are engaged in combat, you have advantage on Charisma checks made against creatures that havenít yet taken a turn.
-In addition, while in combat any creature that hasnít taken a turn yet has disadvantage on saving throws against your clever tricks save DC.
+While you are engaged in combat, you have advantage on Charisma checks made against creatures that haven√≠t yet taken a turn.
+In addition, while in combat any creature that hasn√≠t taken a turn yet has disadvantage on saving throws against your clever tricks save DC.

 Shocking Turnabout